 Northwest Indian College provides a sanctuary of learning that in many ways reflect the values of the communities in which they are in.

-Institutional research is an important way that Northwest Indian College works to fulfill its mission and core themes.
+Institutional research is an important way that Northwest Indian College fulfills its mission and strategic plan.
 Institutional research promotes institutional effectiveness through the use of planning, assessment, and feedback for continuous improvement.

 American Indian Higher Education Consortium